polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/accounts-addresses-keys.md

 In general, every account has an owner who possesses a public and private key pair.
 The **private key** is a cryptographically-secure sequence of randomly-generated numbers.
 For human readability, the private key generates a random sequence of words called a **secret seed phrase** or **mnemonic**.
-This secret seed phrase can be used an account owner to recover access to an account if the private key is lost.
+This secret seed phrase can be used by an account owner to recover access to an account if the private key is lost.

 For most networks, the **public key** associated with an account is how that account is identified on the network and is used as the destination address for transactions.
 However, Substrate-based chains use the underlying public key to derive one or more **public addresses**.